abhinavwh17/NexaMind/README.md

 > **Development build notice**
 >
 > The current macOS distribution is not yet Apple notarized.
-Depending on
-> system security settings, macOS Gatekeeper may display a warning when
+> Depending on system security settings, macOS Gatekeeper may display
-> launching a downloaded build.
+> a warning when launching a downloaded build.
+>

-Code signing and notarization are planned for the distribution workflow.
+> Apple code signing and notarization are planned for the distribution workflow.

 ---